 We offer a variety of services to make it easy to Recycle Round the Rock!

-While recycling is the right thing to do, if it isn’t done right, it can be very problematic.
-Here are a few simple tips:
+While recycling is the right thing to do, if it isn't done right, it can do more harm than good.

 - Recycle it ONLY if it is recyclable.
 Verify below or send an email to Is it Recyclable.
 Misplaced items cause contamination, and the materials have to be sent to the landfill.

 - Detach unlike materials.
 Remove metal lids from glass jars, plastic liners from cereal boxes, foil from yogurt tubs, etc. Although recyclable, the recycling process is different for each material and when attached, the materials cannot be separated properly at the recycling facility.

 - Remove food, sauces, and juices.
 Rinse aluminum, plastic, and glass.
 It helps prevent contamination and odors and less likely to attract bugs to your cart.

 - Save space.
 Crush cans and plastic bottles and flatten boxes.
 Do not break glass as it jams equipment.

 - Plastic bags and broken glass are among the most problematic materials for recycling facilities.
 Plastic bags wrap around conveyor lines, and all work must stop while the bags are cut off.
 Broken glass jams equipment and mixes with other materials, resulting in recyclables being categorized as contaminated and sent to the landfill.